 Jane wondered if Elsa would be next.
 She was certainly shaping up to fit the bill, as of late.

 "...aaaand there we go," said Frost out loud as they approached a part of the white brick wall that surrounded the garden.
 "There's the blind spot.
 Need a boost?"

 "Sure," replied Jane, and Frost propped her up, allowing her to jump on top of the wall.
 In turn, she reached down to him, catching his hand as he jumped, and helped him up.
-The leap down, into Hock's garden, had gone unnoticed by sentries and security VIs alike.
+The leap down, onto the pool area of one of Hock's guest houses, had gone unnoticed by sentries and security VIs alike.

 "We're on the grounds proper," communicated Frost.
 "Nobody's alerted, and I can see the hatch."